akhrullo/web-chat/README.md

 # Web Chat Application

 Web Chat is a secure, distributed real-time messaging platform built to enable seamless communication between users with end-to-end encryption (E2E) for privacy.
 The application supports user registration, authentication (including Google OAuth), contact management, and live chat functionality.
-Built with Spring Boot on the backend and React on the frontend, this application adheres to distributed architecture principles to ensure scalability, reliability, and efficient resource utilization.
+Built with Spring Boot on the backend and basic frontend with pure JavaScript, this application adheres to distributed architecture principles to ensure scalability, reliability, and efficient resource utilization.

 ## Features